Skip to main content

 TLDR

 Maryland nonprofits in the Baltimore and DC corridor commonly manage five to ten simultaneous federal awards from HHS, HUD, and DOJ, alongside state MDHS contracts.
-A platform with per-fund restricted tracking and audit-ready reporting removes the year-end reconciliation burden that strains Baltimore-area development teams.
+A platform with per-fund restricted tracking and compliance reporting removes the year-end reconciliation burden that strains Baltimore-area development teams.

 Maryland has roughly 30,000 registered nonprofits, split between Baltimore’s established anchor institutions and the fast-growing Montgomery County and Prince George’s County suburbs of Washington.
 Baltimore has a deep foundation community, with the Abell Foundation, France-Merrick Foundation, and T. Rowe Price Foundation all headquartered in the city.
 Montgomery County nonprofits benefit from one of the wealthiest county governments in the country, which funds community services through its own grant programs alongside state and federal sources.
 The result is a nonprofit sector with strong funding access but correspondingly high compliance demands.